errbotio/errbot/docs/user_guide/plugin_development/persistence.rst

 How to use it
 -------------

-You plugin *is* the store, simply use self as a dictionary.
+Your plugin *is* the store, simply use self as a dictionary.

 Here is a simple example storing are retreiving value from the store.